Steem-FOSSbot/steem-fossbot-voter/README.md

 - Run bot now (WILL VOTE)
 - Check bot stats (this is pretty cool)
-- Edit curation algorithm weights and white / black lists
+- Edit curation algorithm weights and white / black lists, set comment
 - Edit configuration and settings of bot
 - Run algorithm test (does not actually vote)
 - View last log